-- Third, when a dispute is opened, we automatically send an update to the processor (which is passed on to the bank or credit card company) explaining the nature of the charge.
+- Third, when a dispute is opened, we automatically send an update to the processor (which is passed on to the bank or credit card company) explaining the nature of the charge (see also below).

 - Fourth, when a dispute is opened, we send an email to the student asking them to contact the payer (who can call the bank or credit card company and close/drop the dispute).
 If that happens, the applicant should forward the official letter of withdrawal to you.

 - In addition, if the charge does end up being automatically refunded, we'll send an email both to the student and to you at that time.
 Unfortunately, there is no way to prevent payment disputes altogether.

 By default, when a dispute is opened, we send the following text as 'additional information' to the payment processor as part of the 'dispute evidence' (which is then passed to the bank or credit card issuer):

 Payments for college/university applications, admissions events, or tuition deposits are often paid by relatives of the student and disputes sometimes occur because they don't recognize the charge later.
 We've contacted the student and asked them to contact the payer to verify that the charge was intended.
 Additionally, tuition deposits are intended to hold a place in a class when enrolling and as such are never refundable (and all payers are informed of this).

-However, you can replace this default text, for any given payment type (aka payment_account), when you use the Application Editor to configure the payment page for Slate Payments (Step-3 of the setup process).
-You might want to include specific information such as a description of your refund policy and how it is displayed to applicants, or a description of the specific service that the payment would cover (e.g. for an event fee).
+However, you can (and should) replace this default text, for a given payment type (aka payment_account) to suit your needs, when you use the Application Editor to configure the payment page for Slate Payments (Step-3 of the setup process).
+You might want to include more specific information such as a description of your refund policy and how it is displayed to applicants, or a description of the specific service that the payment would cover (e.g. for an event fee).